hdr-bgnn/BGNN_Core_Workflow/README.md

    - Cropping the fish using bbox and generating cropped image [code here](https://github.com/hdr-bgnn/Crop_image/blob/main/Crop_image_main.py)
    - Traits segmentation [code here](https://github.com/hdr-bgnn/BGNN-trait-segmentation/blob/main/Segment_mini/scripts/segmentation_main.py)
    - Morphology [code here](https://github.com/hdr-bgnn/Morphology-analysis/blob/main/Scripts/Morphology_main.py)

-_I believe the scripts should live on their respective repository.
-This part is still a bit comfusing...
-Need to work on that.
-Yes I agree we are try to do it.
-WIP_

 4. Containers
    - these are available at https://cloud.sylabs.io/library/thibaulttabarin